ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-4_CAM_vSphere_UI.md

 ### Review UI for deployed instance:

-1. Goto Deployed Instances > Templates.  here you wil see the VM instance you created.
-It should be up and runnig
+1. Goto Deployed Instances > Templates.  here you will see the VM instance you created.
+It should be up and running

 2. Then Under Deployed Instances > Templates, select the Instance you just finished creating